mbakeranalecta/sam/README.md

 To regurgitate, use the `-regurgitate` option, which may be abbreviated as `-r`.

+### Smart quotes

+The parser incorporates a smart quotes feature.
+The writer can specify that they want smartquotes processing for their document by including the smartquotes declaration at the start of their document.

+    !smart-quotes: on

+By default, the parser supports two values for the smart quotes declaration, `on` and `off` (the default).
+The build-on `on` setting supports the following
+translations:

+* single quotes to curly quotes
+* double quotes to curly double quotes
+* single quotes as apostrophe to curly quotes
+* <space>--<space> to en-dash
+* --- to em-dash

+Note that no smart quote algorithm is perfect.
+This option will miss some instances and may get some wrong.
+To ensure you always get the characters you want, enter the unicode characters directly or use a character entity.

+Smart quote processing is not applied to code phrases or to codeblocks or embedded markup.

+Because different writers may want different smart quote rules, or different rules may be appropriate to different kinds of materials. the parser lets you specify your own sets of smart quote rules.
+Essentially this lets you detect any pattern in the text and define a substitution for it.
+You can use it for any characters substitutions that you find useful, even those having nothing to do with quotes.

+To define a set of smart quote substitutions, create a XML file like the `sq.xml` file included with the parser.
+This file includes two alternate sets of smart quote rules, `justquotes` and `justdashes`, which contains rulesets which process just quotes and just dashes respectively.
+The dashes and quotes rules in this file are the same as those build in to the parser.
+Note, however, that the parser does not use this file by default.

+To invoke the `justquotes` rule set:

+1. Add the declaration `!smart-quotes: justquotes` to the document.

+2. Use the command line parameter `-sq <path-to-sam-directory>/sq.xml`.

+To add a custom rule set, create your own rule set file and invoke it in the same way.

+Note that the rules in each rule set are represented by regular expressions.
+The rules detect characters based on their surroundings.
+They do not detect quotations by finding the opening and closing quotes as a pair.
+They find separately.
+This means that the order of rules in the rule file may be important.
+In the default rules, close quote rules are listed first.
+Reversing the order might result in some close quotes being detected as open quotes.

 ### Running SAM Parser on Windows

 To run SAM Parser on Windows, use the `samparser` batch file: